lars-t-hansen/moz-gc-experiments/README.md

 # moz-gc-exeriments

 Documentation etc for ongoing wasm gc experiments at Mozilla

-Version 1 (not yet landed, but very close) is the "minimal viable alpha" - the smallest system that is useful and safe.
+Version 2 (in progress) adds the full reftypes proposal, including multiple tables and table manipulation instructions.
+It is not quite backward compatible with version 1.

-Version 2 (very much WIP) is an extension to that.
-Ignore this for the time being.
+Version 1 (obsolete) is the "minimal viable alpha" for GC types - the smallest system that is useful and safe.
+As of November 26 2018, Firefox Nightly no longer recognizes Version 1.